google/WebFundamentals/src/site/the-essentials/multi-device-layouts/layout-patterns/index.markdown

 <img class="g-wide--full" src="images/appbar.png">

+<div style="clear: both;"></div>

-Users expect to find yours site's logo at the top of every page and when they click it, they'll expect to be take to your home page.
+One expectation users have is that yours site's logo will be at the top of every page and when they click it, it'll take them to your home page.

-Traditionally the web has used page headers for this, on the mobile web you should use the App Bar.
+Traditionally the web has used page headers for this.
+On mobile devices you should use the App Bar.

 The app bar consists of three elements.